 There isn’t a place in the world that I wouldn’t like to visit.
 No country or city, town, or village that I wouldn’t explore if given the opportunity.
 But like most other people, I don’t have deep pockets, a large inheritance to cash in, or ample leisure time to indulge my fantasy adventures.
 Instead, I use food as a means to explore and connect to people, history and culture.
 Though I eat food for fuel when it is necessary, I much prefer to eat for flavour whenever possible.

 Hi, I’m Adrienne.
 I’m a trained dance anthropologist (yes that’s a thing), now food and culture writer.
-Born in Cleveland Ohio where I learned to embrace my Jewish-meets-Texan heritage, I moved to England in 2006 via three glorious years spent roaming the desert in Albuquerque New Mexico and a few short months in Granada, Spain.
+Born in Cleveland Ohio where I learned to embrace my Jewish-meets-Texan heritage, I moved to England in 2006 via three formative years spent roaming the desert in Albuquerque New Mexico and a few short months in Granada, Spain.
 You can find me here in London, typing away at the keyboard in my tiny home office, sifting through my ever-growing collection of spices in my (slightly bigger) kitchen, or attempting to grow edible things out of my postage-stamp-sized garden.

 Thanks for reading. x